AMKir1/AMKir1/README.md

 #### About me

-* I am 25 year old programmer from Moscow.
+* I am a 25 year old programmer from Moscow.
 * I learn Java at [Job4j](https://job4j.ru/)
-* I completed a Bachelor’s Programme 'Information Science and Computation Technology' at HSE University [HSE](https://www.hse.ru/en/ba/isct/).
+* I have a bachelors degree in 'Information Science and Computation Technology' from HSE University [HSE](https://www.hse.ru/en/ba/isct/).
-* I completed a Master's Programme 'E-Business' at HSE University [HSE](https://www.hse.ru/en/ba/isct/).
+* I have a masters degree in 'E-Business' from HSE University [HSE](https://www.hse.ru/en/ma/elb/).
 * My Java expirience is more than 3 years.

 -----------